Why has my Amazon ECS task stopped?

 3

-I want to troubleshoot why my Amazon Elastic Container Service (Amazon ECS) task stopped.
+I want to troubleshoot my Amazon Elastic Container Service (Amazon ECS) task that stopped.

 Resolution

-You can use the DescribeTasks API to view the details of a stopped task.
-However, the details for the stopped task appear only for one hour in the returned results.
-To allow more time to view stopped task details, use an AWS CloudFormation template from the GitHub website.
-Use the template to store Amazon CloudWatch Logs from an EventBridge event that is triggered when a task is stopped.
+Use the DescribeTasks API to view the details of a stopped task.
+To troubleshoot your task, check the stopped reason and exit code.
+The details for the stopped task appear only for 1 hour in the API results.
+To allow more time to view stopped task details, use the amazon-ecs-stopped-tasks-cwlogs template on the GitHub website.

 Essential container in task exited